An attitude of gratitude

 I am very thankful for…

-- The ease and reasonable cost provided by Amazon to share my books that help families not only think clearly in the calm before the storm but also begin the seemingly overwhelming task of getting financially organized by taking one step at a time.
+- The ease and reasonable cost provided by Amazon to share my books that help families.
+As a result, readers can think clearly in the calm before the storm.
+Also, they begin the seemingly overwhelming task of getting financially organized by taking one step at a time.
 The Before and After Financial Checklists on Amazon.

-- The chance to co-lead Financial Peace University at my church in Ahwatukee as it helps families break down their finances to 7 Baby Steps so that they can prioritize and take action on achieving financial peace.
+- The chance to co-lead Financial Peace University at my church in Ahwatukee.
+I was able to help families break down their finances to 7 Baby Steps so that they can prioritize and take action on achieving financial peace.